riser-platform/riser-server/config/infra/kubeapplier/README.md

 [Kube Applier](https://github.com/box/kube-applier) is used to automatically make changes to the kube cluster based on what is in git.
-This works in tandem with the [Git Sync](https://github.com/kubernetes/git-sync) sidecar to synchronize git changes to a kubernetes cluster.  into each service.
+This works in tandem with the [Git Sync](https://github.com/kubernetes/git-sync) sidecar to synchronize git changes to a kubernetes cluster into each service. these resources must be applied directly to the kubernetes cluster and not committed to the `riser-state` repo.

 ## Configuration